dotnet/runtime/docs/design/features/ScalableApproximateCounting.md

 This sort of counter seems well-suited for use in our Dynamic PGO instrumentation.

-It may be that approximate counting will be useful in other application areas where scala
+It may be that approximate counting will be useful in other application areas where scalability is a concern and exact counts aren't needed.

 ## End Notes